Cairi-S/Welcome-Foolish-Mortals/README.md

 The right of the page will feature a navigation bar of easily identifiable icons.

-- The Home icon - Allows the player to navigate back to the Home page to Change their character and/or the difficulty level.
+- The Home icon - Allows the player to navigate back to the Home page.
-- The Questionmark icon - Allows the player to re-read the rules of the game and select a different level if preferred.
+- The Questionmark icon - Allows the player to re-read the rules of the game.
-- The Music icon - Allows the player to mute and unmute the games sound.
+- The Speaker icon - Allows the player to mute and unmute the games sound.

-**Player info display**

-The left hand side of the page (desktop) or top of the page (mobile/tablet) will display a dashboard showing the players:
-- Selected character
-- Highest score (highest number of repeated patterns)

-It will also display the different difficulty levels (easy, medium and hard) highlighting the current selected paying level.

 **Game board**